nutanix/karbon-platform-services/README.md

 ### CLI

-The [cli](cli) folder contains information on how to leverage the kpsctl cli to create different entities such as applications, data pipelines, datasources, and more.
-There are also example YAML files you can use to get familiar with the kpsctl cli.
+The [cli](cli) folder contains information on how to leverage the kps cli to create different entities such as applications, data pipelines, datasources, and more.
+There are also example YAML files you can use to get familiar with the kps cli.

 ### Cloud Connectors